tianchengzhe/EllipTrack_docs/docs/GUI_training.rst

            - Click "-10" button, or press down arrow key.

-      Alternatively, switch to any image by specifying its Frame ID in the "To Frame" textbox and clicking ">".
+      Alternatively, switch to any image by specifying its Frame ID in the "To Frame" text box and clicking ">".

    *  **Intensity** --- Range of pixel intensities.
 Specify the lower and upper limits for display.